Harikrishnan-web/Sem-5-HK-Notes/Research Method In health Promotion/week-3.md

 * Glanz K, Viswanath K, Rimer B. *Health Behavior: Theory, Research, and Practice*.
 4th ed.
 San Francisco, Calif.: Jossey-Bass; 2008.
 * Dobe M. *Health Promotion and Education: Foundations for Changing Health Behavior*.
 1st Edition.
 2022.
 Academic Publishers.
 ---
+## Lecture-3
+## Health Belief Model

+* The **Health Belief Model (HBM)** was initially developed in the **1950s** by a group of social psychologists working in the **U.S. Public Health Service**.
+* Its development was related to research into the failure of many eligible adults to participate in **tuberculosis screening programs**.
+* These tuberculosis screening services were:

+  * Provided free of charge.
+  * Conducted using mobile X-ray units.
+  * Conveniently located in different neighborhoods.
+* Researchers were concerned with identifying the factors that:

+  * Facilitated participation.
+  * Inhibited participation.
+* The HBM contains several primary concepts that help predict **why people take action to:**

+  * Prevent illness.
+  * Screen for illness.
+  * Control an illness condition.

+### Perceived Susceptibility

+* **Perceived susceptibility** refers to a person's **subjective perception of the risk of contracting an illness**.
+* It is concerned with how susceptible or vulnerable an individual believes they are to a particular illness.

+### Perceived Severity

+* **Perceived severity** refers to beliefs concerning the **seriousness of the consequences of contracting an illness**.
+* Possible consequences mentioned include:

+  * Death
+  * Disability
+  * Pain

+### Perceived Benefits

+* **Perceived benefits** refer to beliefs regarding the **effectiveness of available actions in reducing a disease threat**.
+* Benefits are not limited to health-related benefits.
+* They can also include **non-health-related benefits**, such as:

+  * Saving money.

+### Perceived Barriers

+* **Perceived barriers** involve a spontaneous **cost analysis** performed by an individual when evaluating preventive actions.
+* Preventive actions may be perceived as:

+  * Expensive
+  * Dangerous
+  * Unpleasant
+  * Inconvenient
+  * Time-consuming
+  * Or associated with other difficulties.
+* These perceived costs can influence whether an individual takes the recommended preventive action.

+### Cues to Action

+* **Cues to action** are the **stimuli needed to trigger the decision-making process** to accept a recommended health action.
+* They act as triggers that encourage an individual to move toward taking the recommended health action.

+### Self-Efficacy

+* **Self-efficacy** was introduced as a concept by **Bandura in 1977**.
+* It refers to the conviction that a person **can successfully execute the behavior required to produce the desired outcomes**.
+* It represents the level of a person's **confidence in their ability to successfully perform a behavior**.

+## Protection Motivation Theory

+* **Protection Motivation Theory (PMT)** was first introduced by **Rogers**.
+* It was developed to understand the mechanisms through which people adopt **protective behaviors to reduce perceived threat**.
+* The model has been **revised several times**.
+* These revisions have improved its capacity to predict **health-related behaviors**.

+### Two Pathways in Protection Motivation Theory

+* PMT consists of constructs organized into **two pathways** that link perceptions to behavior.

+### Threat Appraisal Pathway

+* The **threat appraisal pathway** involves evaluating a person's perception of the **threat associated with certain behaviors or diseases**.
+* It focuses on how an individual evaluates the seriousness and vulnerability associated with a threat.

+### Coping Appraisal Pathway

+* The **coping appraisal pathway** involves evaluating a person's **ability to cope with the threat**.
+* It focuses on whether the person believes that they can respond effectively to the threat.

+### Conditions Required for Protection Motivation and Coping Behavior

+* There are **six sufficient conditions** that are prerequisite to eliciting protection motivation and coping behavior.
+* An individual must believe that:

+  * **The threat is severe**

+    * The person must believe that the threat has serious consequences.

+  * **He or she is vulnerable**

+    * The person must believe that they are susceptible to the threat.

+  * **He or she can perform the coping response**

+    * The individual must believe that they are capable of carrying out the recommended coping response.

+  * **The coping response is effective**

+    * The individual must believe that the recommended response can effectively deal with or reduce the threat.

+  * **Rewards associated with the maladaptive response are outweighed by factors decreasing the probability of making the maladaptive response**

+    * The perceived rewards or benefits of continuing the maladaptive behavior should not outweigh the reasons for avoiding it.

+  * **Costs of the adaptive response are outweighed by factors increasing the probability of making the adaptive response**

+    * The perceived costs of adopting the protective/adaptive behavior should be outweighed by factors encouraging the person to adopt it.

+## Transtheoretical Model of Change

+* The **Transtheoretical Model (TTM)** uses **stages of change** to integrate:

+  * Processes of change.
+  * Principles of change.
+  * Concepts from major theories of intervention.
+* It is called **transtheoretical** because its concepts come from different theories of:

+  * Human behavior.
+  * How people can be changed.
+* The model views behavioral change as a **progression through a series of stages**.

+### Stages of Change

+### Precontemplation

+* In the **precontemplation** stage:

+  * The person has **no intention to take action within the next 6 months**.
+* The individual is therefore not currently intending to change the behavior within this time period.

+### Contemplation

+* In the **contemplation** stage:

+  * The person **intends to take action within the next 6 months**.
+* The person has moved from having no intention of action toward considering future behavioral change.

+### Preparation

+* In the **preparation** stage:

+  * The person intends to take action **within the next 30 days**.
+  * The person has already taken **some behavioral steps** toward the intended change.

+### Action

+* In the **action** stage:

+  * The person has changed their **overt behavior**.
+  * The behavioral change has been maintained for **less than 6 months**.

+### Maintenance

+* In the **maintenance** stage:

+  * The person has changed their **overt behavior**.
+  * The behavioral change has been maintained for **more than 6 months**.

+### Termination

+* In the **termination** stage:

+  * There is **no temptation to relapse**.
+  * The individual has **100% confidence** in maintaining the changed behavior.

+## Key Points

+* **Health Belief Model**

+  * Contains several primary concepts that predict why people take action to prevent, screen for, or control illness.
+  * Important concepts include:

+    * Perceived susceptibility
+    * Perceived severity
+    * Perceived benefits
+    * Perceived barriers
+    * Cues to action
+    * Self-efficacy.

+* **Protection Motivation Theory**

+  * Was introduced by Rogers.
+  * Explains mechanisms through which people adopt protective behaviors to reduce perceived threats.
+  * Uses threat appraisal and coping appraisal pathways.

+* **Transtheoretical Model**

+  * Uses stages of change.
+  * Integrates processes and principles of change from different major theories of intervention.
+  * Views behavioral change as progression through different stages.

+## Resources

+* Rogers, R., Cacioppo, J., & Petty, R. (1983). *Cognitive and physiological processes in fear appeals and attitude change: A revised theory of protection motivation.*
+* Glanz, K., Viswanath, K., & Rimer, B. *Health Behavior: Theory, Research, and Practice*.
+5th ed.
+San Francisco, Calif.: Jossey-Bass; 2015.
+* Glanz, K., Viswanath, K., & Rimer, B. *Health Behavior: Theory, Research, and Practice*.
+4th ed.
+San Francisco, Calif.: Jossey-Bass; 2008.
+* Dobe, M. *Health Promotion and Education: Foundations for Changing Health Behavior*.
+1st Edition.
+2022.
+Academic Publishers.
+* Xiao, H., Li, S., Chen, X., Yu, B., Gao, M., et al. (2014). *Protection Motivation Theory in Predicting Intention to Engage in Protective Behaviors against Schistosomiasis among Middle School Students in Rural China*.
+PLOS Neglected Tropical Diseases, 8(10), e3246.
+---